-No amount is proposed to be transferred to the General Reserve out of the amounavailable for appropriation.
+No amount is proposed to be transferred to the General Reserve out of the amountavailable for appropriation.

 OPERATIONS OVERVIEW Textile Division

-The Engineering Division is supplying castings across all segments in the automotivemarket: car multi-utility vehicle tractor light commercial vehicle heavy commercialvehicle and earth moving equipment.
+The Engineering Division is supplying castings across all segments in the automotivemarket: cars multi-utility vehicles tractors light commercial vehicles heavycommercial vehicles and earth moving equipment.